terrencestella/NotebookLM-Flashcards/README.md

  * NotebookLM Flashcard Extractor (Console Output Only) *
  * This version extracts the data and PRINTS IT to the console.
- * It removes the download function to bypass browser security blocks.
  * Made by ItsKarev - 10/09/2025
  */